 Discounted Group Tickets: Bring your group of 10 or more to a game at a discounted price, and also receive an Everblades souvenir!
 Group tickets are available for all home games.
 For more information on group tickets, call 239-948-7825.

 Chairman and Chief Executive Officer – Compuware Corporation

-Peter Karmanos Jr., is the principal owner/governor and chief executive officer of the Carolina Hurricanes, as well as the chairman and co-founder of MadDog Technology.
+Peter Karmanos Jr., is an owner of the Carolina Hurricanes, as well as the chairman and co-founder of MadDog Technology.
 Karmanos acquired the franchise on June 28, 1994—the afternoon of the 1994 NHL Entry Draft.
 After three financially unsuccessful seasons in Hartford, Conn., and after an agreement on a new facility between the team and the state of Connecticut could not be reached, Karmanos announced he would relocate the franchise to Raleigh, NC, on May 6, 1997.
 There, Karmanos signed a 40-year lease with the city of Raleigh and the state.

 Since their arrival in North Carolina, the Hurricanes have enjoyed tremendous all-around success.
 On the ice, the team has advanced to the Conference Finals three times in the last 10 seasons, capturing Eastern Conference titles in 2002 and 2006 and the Stanley Cup in 2006.